 Refreshment leave

 Refreshment leave is a period of unpaid time off that allows principals and teachers to take a break and return to their role feeling rejuvenated.
-Learn more about refreshment leave.
+Learn how long you can take leave for and how to apply.

-If you’ve reached the professional standards that apply to your length of service as a principal, you can take unpaid refreshment leave of:
+If you have reached the professional standards that apply to your length of service as a principal in a primary, secondary or area school, you can take unpaid refreshment leave of:

-• One school term after three years of working at your school, or
+- 1 school term after 3 years of working at your school, or

-• One school year after five years of working at your school.
+- 1 school year after 5 years of working at your school.

-After you’ve taken refreshment leave you’ll need to work at the school for another three or five years respectively before you can apply for more refreshment leave.
+After you have taken refreshment leave you will need to work at the school for another 3 or 5 years respectively before you can apply for more refreshment leave.

-You’ll only be able to take refreshment leave if your school is able to find a suitable relief principal to fill in for you while you’re on leave.
+You will only be able to take refreshment leave if your school is able to find a suitable relief principal to fill in for you while you are on leave.

 Your employment agreement